paysera/php-style-guide/README.md

 ### Dates

-We use `\DateTimeImmutabble` objects to represent date or date and time inside system.
+We use `\DateTimeImmutable` objects to represent date or date and time inside system.

 We use `\DateTimeInterface` where we get the date to be more compatible with functionality that still operates `\DateTime` objects.